trendyminds/instafeed/README.md

 ### JSON Endpoint
 Or you can make a request to /actions/instafeed if you'd like a JSON endpoint of the same data.

+## Known Limitations
+Currently this plugin only queries the first page of results from the `users/self/media/recent` endpoint.
+This means we only receive the 20 most recent posts.
+If you'd like more you can follow the helpful info in [this Stack Overflow article](https://stackoverflow.com/a/13728092) about pulling the next set repeatedly until you reach the end.

 ## Cache

 To avoid spamming the Instagram API your data will be cached for 1 hour after an uncached request is made.
 You may adjust this amount if you'd like in the plugin settings for a shorter or longer cache lifetime.